 What do you love most about selling?

 The thing that I love most about selling is being able to help people.
 I talk to people that are frustrated with the status quo, but might not know what to change or how to change it.
 I enjoy listening to prospects and being able to leverage my experience to help them uncover potential problem areas they might not have recognized.
 Being able to help them solve problems that directly relate to key business objectives is what keeps me motivated and excited about sales.
 I don’t necessarily think of what I do as selling but rather consulting and collaborating with people.
 Nothing makes me happier than a client calling or emailing to say thanks.
+Whether it’s a legal recruiter seeking talent or a business looking for new clients, the goal is always to help people find what they need.

 Do you approach each company you speak to in the same way?